jgithub/catamaran/README.md

 require 'benchmark'

 Catamaran::LogLevel.default_log_level = Catamaran::LogLevel::INFO
-Catamaran::Manager.formatter_class = Catamaran::Formatter::NoCallerFormatter
 Catamaran::Manager.stderr = false

-class CatamaranPerformanceTest
+class CatamaranConditionalLogStatementBenchmark
-  LOGGER = Catamaran.logger( "CatamaranPerformanceTest" )
+  LOGGER = Catamaran.logger( "CatamaranConditionalLogStatementBenchmark" )

   # NOTE that the log level for this test is set to INFO,
   # so 'warn' logs are enabled and 'debug' logs are disabled